-Hard money lenders are companies in business to lend short term loans based on the property and not too much emphasis on the borrower
+Hard money lenders are companies in business to lend short-term loans based on the property and not too much emphasis on the borrower.

 Here is the reason why a person becomes a private money lender

-- Lending to real estate investors who have skin in the game (large down payment) is a secured safe investment for higher net worth individuals
+Higher net worth individuals are always looking for secured conservative, safe investment opportunities.
+Lending to real estate investors who have skin in the game (large down payment) is a secured safe investment for higher net worth individuals.

-Most private money lenders prefer to lend money to people they know and trust
+Most private money lenders prefer to lend money to people they know and trust.

-Hard money lenders are companies that have their own lending guidelines and matrix and lend money based on assets and not the individual
+Hard money lenders are companies that have their own lending guidelines and matrix and lend money based on assets and not the individual.

-How Can I Qualify For Hard Money Loans?
+How Can I Qualify for Hard Money Loans?